 All four of the above goals are at or near completion.

-And the WWU Men’s Rugby Alumni Association is in the process of accomplishing Number 4 on the goals list.
+And Western Men’s Rugby Alumni is in the process of accomplishing Number 4 on the goals list.
 We have had a tremendous response from alumni and friends of WWU Rugby and will continue to get people involved.
-At the fund raising kick-off event Don Burgess, one of the people who helped establish the program in the mid-1950′s was present, and Gus Fumano spoke about what the involvement in WWU Rugby meant to him.
+At the fund raising kick-off event Don Burgess, one of the people who helped establish the program at Western in the mid-1950’s was present, and Gus Fumano spoke about what the involvement in WWU Rugby meant to him.
 Both men were Canada Internationals.

 Item number 1 on the goals list should be one of the easiest to accomplish given the resources provided by fulfilling goals 2, 3, and 4.
 Consider these factors when thinking about your choice of schools:

-- You will get a quality education – WWU ranked 3rd in the US News Regional Public Universities (West) category, a region that stretches from Texas to the Pacific.
-The many degree programs offered by WWU will satisfy the needs of almost every student who chooses WWU.
+- You will get a quality education – WWU ranked 21st in the latest US News Regional Public Universities (West) category (here is the link to those rankings), a region that includes the thirteen states of the West and stretches from Texas and Oklahoma to the Pacific.
+Central Washington, by comparison, sits at #51 in the rankings.
+The many degree programs offered by WWU will satisfy the needs of every student who chooses WWU.

 - WWU is located on a stunning 215 acre campus in one of the most beautiful areas of the United States, Bellingham, Washington.
 Bellingham is the gateway to the San Juan Islands (all 192 of them) and is 90 miles north of Seattle.
 WWU is also only 55 miles south of one of the great cities in North America, Vancouver, British Columbia.
-Home of the 2010 Winter Olympics, and the recreational opportunities in this corner of the world are unlimited.
-Click on this link for a photo tour of the WWU Campus: http://www.flickr.com/photos/wwu/sets/72157600402648802/show/
+Home of the 2010 Winter Olympics, host to a stop on the World Rugby 7’s, and the recreational opportunities in this corner of the world are unlimited.
+Click on this link for a tour of the area.

 - WWU is located in one of the hotbeds for rugby in North America.
 The best rugby in Canada (and maybe on the Pacific Coast) is played in British Columbia so coming to WWU will give you the opportunity to play and learn from the best.
 The Washington State High School 2012 Rugby Champions are part of the Chuckanut Bay Rugby Club of Bellingham.

-- And we haven’t even mentioned the new stadium which is due to be completed during the 2013/2014 school year.
+- And we haven’t even mentioned the new stadium which was completed last fall.

 We invite you to go to WWU’s website and explore further what this great school and fabulous region have to offer.
 Click on this link: http://www.wwu.edu/